Blog

 And I've been about as busy updating this blog as John Paul Jones playing the bass guitar lines once they hit the chorus in that tune!
 I suppose my biggest challenge has been attempting to share lots of photos without it slowing down the page loads.
 I purchased an iPhone 11 Pro Max just for the camera, I resize and compress the photos with two tools on my desktop and then upload them to my server.
 CloudFlare's CDN serves cached versions from a server nearest the visitor.

-Visitors may be aware of all of the photos on pages where I have a photo gallery of a particular gun, but even on a simple page like this one for example, your browser is loading 18 images that make up 78% of the requests and 76% of the page size.
+Visitors may be aware of all of the photos on pages where I have a photo gallery of a particular gun, but even on a simple page like this one, your browser is loading 18 images that make up 78% of the requests and 76% of the page size.